Temperature gradient

 A temperature gradient is a physical quantity that describes in which direction and at what rate the temperature changes the most rapidly around a particular location.
 The temperature spatial gradient is a vector quantity with dimension of temperature difference per unit length.
 The SI unit is kelvin per meter (K/m).

 Temperature gradients in the atmosphere are important in the atmospheric sciences (meteorology, climatology and related fields).

+A temperature gradiometer or thermal gradiometer is a scientific instrument (a gradiometer) for measuring temperature gradients.